LiTianYeoh/LiTianYeoh/README.md

   <li> Studied courses on numerical analysis and differential equation.  </li>
 </ul>

-### Currently studying in Master in Data Science in University of Malaya.
+### Currently studying in Master in Data Science in the University of Malaya.

 ## Work Experience
 None.